 As we know, Japan is an archipelago with thousands of islands, and like all islands, it has beaches.
-But some places are more popular than others, so with that in mind, we are going to make a guide to the best beaches in Japan.
+But some places are more popular than others, so thinking about this, we will make a guide on the best beaches in Japan.

-If you think that beach episode clichés are tedious, I must warn you that they fit perfectly with Japanese customs.
-They love the beach (or in the case of men, the bikini girls) and count as good fanservice, but they usually don't spend the whole year at the beaches.
+If you think that beach episode clichés are boring, I have to warn you that they fit perfectly with Japanese customs.
+They love the beach (or in the case of men, girls in bikinis) and it counts as good fanservice, but they usually don’t spend the whole year at the beaches.

-Well, it's not just because of the cold over there, there are other factors that influence this fun of the Japanese, and at the end of the post I will comment more about this.
-In other words, the reason why the Japanese only go to the beach in summer.
+Well, it’s not just because of the cold there; there are other factors that influence this enjoyment of the Japanese, and at the end of the post, I will comment more on this.
+In other words, why the Japanese only go to the beach in the summer.

 Basic information about beaches in Japan

-Being an island, it is bathed by the ocean on all sides, thus resulting in an extensive coastline, so the amount of sand strip is equally extensive.
-But there is the fact that it is a long archipelago, which results in different climates in the regions, for example the northern winter is colder than the southern one, but the differences are small.
+Being an island, it is surrounded by the ocean on all sides, resulting in an extensive coastline, so the amount of sandy beach is equally extensive.
+But there is the fact that it is a long archipelago, which results in different climates in the regions; for example, the winter in the north is colder than in the south, but the differences are small.

-And just as it has to be, the beaches provide many basic facilities like toilets and showers, and the hazards are also normal, as are strong currents and marine life like jellyfish.
-In addition to having strict rules about cleaning the beaches, where bathers must dispose of rubbish in the appropriate place or take it with them.
+And as it should be, the beaches provide several basic facilities such as restrooms and showers, and the dangers are also normal, such as strong currents and marine life like jellyfish.
+In addition, there are strict rules about beach cleanliness, where bathers must dispose of trash in the appropriate place or take it with them.

-In addition, nudity is generally not allowed on public beaches, which is no surprise as they are very fond of modesty.
-Something ironic since there are onsens, and even mixed onsens, in some hidden parts of Japan.
+Moreover, nudity is generally not allowed on public beaches, which is no surprise since they like to value modesty.
+Something ironic since there are onsens, and even mixed onsens in some hidden parts of Japan.

-Finally, these warnings must be followed to the letter.
-And it's always good to have travel insurance when traveling.
-I recommend visiting travel insurance for Japão, which is a good site for that.
+Anyway, these warnings must be followed to the letter.
+And it is always good to have travel insurance when traveling.
+I recommend visiting travel insurance for Japan, which is a good site for that.

 The best beaches in Japan